S&P warns cuts loom for G20 nations on health costs

 "The probable increase in projected healthcare costs alone is so substantial that the impact of these reform efforts would not be enough to meaningfully reverse the resulting credit deterioration," S&P said.

-Australia, which has more favorable demographics than most developed nations because it can easily attract skilled migrants, illustrates the problem.
+Australia, which has more favourable demographics than most developed nations because it can easily attract skilled migrants, illustrates the problem.

-A 2010 government survey projected population aging would push total state spending from 22.4 percent of GDP in 2015 to 2016 to 27.1 percent by 2049 to 2050 -- with health accounting for two-thirds of that increase.
+A 2010 government survey projected population ageing would push total state spending from 22.4 percent of GDP in 2015/16 to 27.1 percent by 2049/50 -- with health accounting for two-thirds of that increase.
 As a result, spending would exceed revenue by 2.75 percent of GDP in 40 years.

 S&P said it was not too late for G20 countries to tackle the problem, but reforms to contain age-related spending needed be coupled with efforts to balance budgets by 2016, which would be enough to offset rising healthcare costs by 2050.